-“This case has been reviewed in accordance with the Code for Crown Prosecutors, which requires that prosecutors consider whether there is sufficient evidence to provide a realistic prospect of conviction and whether or not it would be in the public interest to prosecute.
+“The decision to prosecute was taken in accordance with the Code for Crown Prosecutors.
+We have determined that there is sufficient evidence for a realistic prospect of conviction and that a prosecution is required in the public interest.